 The ACS Board of Directors is dedicated to helping court-involved children and families.

 Jacquie L. Kay, Treasurer, is Managing Partner of The SunWalking Group/Lab, Visiting Lecturer at MIT, and former CEO of WPI, Inc. An educator and strategic planning advisor on sustainability to organizations and businesses in the US and throughout the world, she serves on youth, education, business development, and conservation boards.
-Jacquie is the mother of a former ACS client and lives in Cambridge.
+Jacquie is the mother of a former ACS client.

 Leah M. Kelly, Psy.D., ACS Executive Director, was appointed Executive Director in June of 2016.